Nature40/audiodb/README.md

-# AudioDB / PhotoDB
+# AudioDB

-This repository contains sources, documentation and release packages of AudioDB and PhotoDB.
+This repository contains sources, documentation and release packages of AudioDB.
-In brief, the whole package is called **AudioDB** (which also includes PhotoDB).

 Requirements: [Java 11 (or newer)](https://adoptium.net)